🏝 Waipu’ilani Beach Park (Maui): Complete 2024 Guide

 The coastline at Waipui’lani Park features a coarse mixture of sand and coral.
 It is a particularly narrow stretch of beach leaving limited dry areas of sand to sit, especially at high tide.
 As a result, you will likely encounter a lot of beach debris on the shore.

-It is an ideal spot for beachcombing, walking, and watching an iconic Maui sunset.
-It is a worse choice, however, for swimming, snorkeling, and laying out.
-Instead, visitors with a day of toes-in-the-sand relaxation should consider one of the other 15 beaches of Kihei, particularly those further south.
+However, it is a worse choice for swimming, snorkeling, and laying out.
+If this is your goal, I recommend one of the other beaches of Kihei, particularly those further south.

 The park also provides tennis courts if you’re feeling a little more energetic.